nqhhdev/flutter_mapbox_app/README.md

-# clean_architechture
+# clean_architecture

-A new Flutter application with clean architechture
+A new Flutter application with clean architecture

 ## Getting Started

+- Flutter version using : 2.5.2 (stable at 8/10/2021)
+- Dart version using : 2.14.3
+- Platform android : 30, Build-tools : 30.0.2
+- Java version OpenJDK 11.0.10

 ### Configuration Environment Running